OnizukaLab/FedMeasure/README.md

 FedMeasure is a Jupyter notebook-based tool, which supports performing easily experimental studies with various methods, experimental setups, and datasets.

-## Resources
-Paper: An Empirical Study of Personalized Federated Learning

 ## Setup
 FedMeasure needs the following packages to be installed.